On algebraic structures of the Hochschild complex: Derived category of DGA and derived functors

 \end{corollary}

 In what follows we give a description of cofibrations and cofibrant objects.
-An excellent reference for this part is \cite{FT4}.
+An excellent reference for this part is~\cite{FT4}.

-\begin{definition} An $A$-module $P$ is called a \emph{semi-free} extension of $M$ if $P$ is a union of an increasing family of $A$-modules $M=P(-1)\subset P(0) \subset\cdots $ where each $P(k)/P(k-1)$ is a free $A$-modules generated by cycles.
-In particular $P$ is said to be a \emph{semi-free} $A$-module if it is a semi-free extension of the $0$.
-A \emph{semi-free resolution} of an $A$-module morphism $f:M\rightarrow N $ is a semi-free extension $P$ of $M$ with a quasi-isomorphism $P\rightarrow N$ which extends $f$.
+\begin{definition} An $A$-module $P$ is called a \emph{semi-free extension} of $M$ if $P$ is a union of an increasing family of $A$-modules $M=P(-1)\subset P(0) \subset\cdots $ where each $P(k)/P(k-1)$ is a free $A$-modules generated by cycles.
+In particular $P$ is said to be a \emph{semi-free $A$-module} if it is a semi-free extension of the trivial module $0$.
+A \emph{semi-free resolution of an $A$-module morphism} $f:M\rightarrow N $ is a semi-free extension $P$ of $M$ with a quasi-isomorphism $P\rightarrow N$ which extends $f$.

-In particular a \emph{semi-free} resolution of an $A$-module $M$ is a semi-free resolution of the trivial map $0\rightarrow M$. \end{definition}
+In particular a \emph{semi-free resolution of an $A$-module} $M$ is a semi-free resolution of the trivial map $0\rightarrow M$. \end{definition}

-The notion of semi-free modules can be traced back to \cite{GugMay}, and \cite{Drinfeld} is another nice reference for the subject.
-A $\kk$-complex $(M,d)$ is called semi-free, if it is semi-free as a differential $\kk$-module.
+The notion of a semi-free module can be traced back to~\cite{GugMay}, and~\cite{Drinfeld} is another nice reference for the subject.
+A $\kk$-complex $(M,d)$ is called a \emph{semi-free complex} if it is semi-free as a differential $\kk$-module.
 Here $\kk$ is equipped with the trivial differential.
 In the case of a field $\kk$, every positively graded $\kk$-complex is semi-free.
 It is clear from the definition that a finitely generated semi-free $A$-module is obtained through a finite sequence of extensions of some free $A$-modules of the form $A[n]$, $n\in\Z$.
-Here is $A[n]$ is $A$ after in shift in degree by $-n$.
+Here $A[n]$ is $A$ after a shift in degree by $-n$.

 \begin{lemma} Let $M$ be an $A$-module with a filtration $F_0\subset F_1\subset F_2\cdots$ such that $F_0$ and all $F_{i+1}/F_i$ are semifree $A$-modules.
 Then $M$ is semifree. \end{lemma}

 \begin{proof} Since $F_k/F_{k-1}$ is semifree, it has a filtration $ \cdots P^k_l\subset P^k_{l+1}\cdots $ such that $P^k_l/ P^k_{l+1}$ is generated as an $(A,d)$-module by cycles.
 So one can write $F_k/F_{k-1}=\oplus_l (A\otimes Z'_k(l))$ where $Z'_k(l)$ are free (graded) $\kk$-modules such that $d(Z_k(l))\subset \oplus_{j\leq l} Z_k(j)$.
 Therefore there are free $\kk$-modules $Z_k(l)$ such that and